Article published on the 1st of March, 2023.

 - We title the execution rule "Budget check".

-- In this instance, we want to skip the Budget justification form if the budget provided for the project is below or equal to 25000.
+- In this instance, we want to skip the Budget justification form if the budget provided for the project is below 25000.
 We therefore select the "Skip" action.

 - In the "Condition(s)" section, we have configured the following condition: